-CMNA 395 - Intro To Journalism (formerly ENGL 395)
+CMNA 395 - Introduction to Journalism (formerly ENGL 395)

 This applied writing course introduces the fundamentals of news, feature, and editorial writing.
 Students learn about beats, interviewing, newsworthiness, and journalistic ethics and liability.
-The lab involves membership on and extensive writing for the campus newspaper The Chronicle.
+The labs involve staff membership on and extensive writing for the campus newspaper The Chronicle.

-Students who do not possess the prerequisite may have it waived upon demonstration of writing competence.
+Students who do not posses the prerequisite may have it waived upon demonstration of writing competence.

-Prerequisites: ENGL204 and ENGL205
+Prerequisites: ENGL 204 and ENGL 205